Where is my sample? I sent it in at least a week ago and haven't heard anything.

 Well, when I took the sample this time, I forgot to catch it as it was coming out, so I had to dip my sample out of the drain pan.
 Is that okay?

-No, it had oil in it from about 15 other oil changes.
+No, it had a bunch of oil in it already from about 15 other oil changes.

 Then no, don't send it in.
 Your sample will be contaminated.